FoalTS/foal/docs/api-section/graphql.md

 }
 ```

-Note that for this to work, you must copy the graphql files during building.
+Note that for this to work, you must copy the graphql files during the build.
 To do this, you can update some lines of your `package.json` as follows:

 ```json
 {